pliang279/mmml-course/_pages/logistics.md

 ### Project Assignments and Timeline

 (See Piazza for additional information)
-• **Dataset preferences** (Due on Tuesday 9/8 at 11:59pm ET) – Let us know your preferences for the datasets that you would like to use for the course project.
+- **Dataset preferences** (Due on Tuesday 9/8 at 11:59pm ET) – Let us know your preferences for the datasets that you would like to use for the course project.
 This will help with the team matching process.
-• **Project Pre-proposal** (Due on Wednesday 9/16 at 11:59pm ET) – You should have selected your teammates, dataset, and task.
+- **Project Pre-proposal** (Due on Wednesday 9/16 at 11:59pm ET) – You should have selected your teammates, dataset, and task.
 Submit a 1-page pre-proposal plan.
-• **First assignment** (Due on Sunday 10/11 at 11:59pm ET) – This assignment focuses on unimodal representations and requires a good literature review on the topic of your proposed project
+- **First assignment** (Due on Sunday 10/11 at 11:59pm ET) – This assignment focuses on unimodal representations and requires a good literature review on the topic of your proposed project
-• **Midterm assignment** (Due on Sunday 11/14 at 11:59pm ET) – Students are asked to implement and evaluate state-of-the-art baseline models on their project dataset.
+- **Midterm assignment** (Due on Sunday 11/14 at 11:59pm ET) – Students are asked to implement and evaluate state-of-the-art baseline models on their project dataset.
-• **Final assignment** (Due on Sunday 12/13 at 11:59pm ET) – Students should explore new ideas to model their multimodal research project.
+- **Final assignment** (Due on Sunday 12/13 at 11:59pm ET) – Students should explore new ideas to model their multimodal research project.

 ### Grading

-Grading breakdown
+- Grading breakdown
-o Lecture participation and mini-quizzes 15% o Reading assignments and question sets 15% o Course project assignments:
+  - Lecture participation and mini-quizzes 15%
+  - Reading assignments and question sets 15%
+  - Course project assignments:
-▪ Project preferences and pre-proposal 5%
+    - Project preferences and pre-proposal 5%
-▪ First project assignment and presentation 15%
+    - First project assignment and presentation 15%
-▪ Mid-term project assignment and presentation 20%
+    - Mid-term project assignment and presentation 20%
-▪ Final project assignment and presentation 30%
+    - Final project assignment and presentation 30%
-• Lecture participation and mini-quizzes o Lectures can be attended live (using Zoom) or watched later.
+- Lecture participation and mini-quizzes
+  - Lectures can be attended live (using Zoom) or watched later.
 Students are encouraged to attend lectures live as often as possible, to allow them to ask clarification questions, if needed.
-Questions can also be posted on Piazza. o Mini-quizzes are designed to be relatively simple.
+Questions can also be posted on Piazza.
+  - Mini-quizzes are designed to be relatively simple.
 If students took the time to watch both weekly lectures, it should be easy for them to answer the questions.
 It should be noted that simply reading the slide document is not considered sufficient.
-Students are expected to watch all lectures (live or recorded). o These weekly mini-quizzes will be usually (but not always) released after the Thursday lecture and students will have 48 hours to complete them.
+Students are expected to watch all lectures (live or recorded).
+  - These weekly mini-quizzes will be usually (but not always) released after the Thursday lecture and students will have 48 hours to complete them.
 No mini-quizzes are expected for weeks when a project assignment (first, midterm or final) is due.
 No miniquiz during the first week and during Thanksgiving week.
-▪ We expect 10 mini-quizzes this semester. o Each mini-quiz is worth 1.5 points, for a total of 15 points.
+    - We expect 10 mini-quizzes this semester.
+  - Each mini-quiz is worth 1.5 points, for a total of 15 points.
-• Reading assignments and question sets o Reading assignments are designed to complement the lectures and showcase recent state-of-the-art research.
+- Reading assignments and question sets
+  - Reading assignments are designed to complement the lectures and showcase recent state-of-the-art research.
 Most reading assignments will consist of 2 research papers, sometime accompanied of optional readings, and a set of 2 or 3 questions.
 The questions are designed to help you think about the concepts expressed in the papers.
-5
-o The expectation is that you answer 2 out of 3 questions (or 1 out of 2 questions if there is only one paper that week).
+  - The expectation is that you answer 2 out of 3 questions (or 1 out of 2 questions if there is only one paper that week).
 Each answer should be about 1 long paragraph (6-8 lines).
-All you answered should be submitted together before Monday 8pm ET on Gradescope. o Reading assignments will be per released weekly, with exceptions when a project assignment (first, midterm or final) is due the same week.
+All you answered should be submitted together before Monday 8pm ET on Gradescope.
+  - Reading assignments will be per released weekly, with exceptions when a project assignment (first, midterm or final) is due the same week.
 Also, no reading assignments during the first week and during Thanksgiving week.
-▪ We expect students to read approximately 15 research papers, as part of the 10 reading assignments this semester. o Each reading assignment is worth 2 point when two papers are included, or 1 point when only one paper is included.
+    - We expect students to read approximately 15 research papers, as part of the 10 reading assignments this semester.
+  - Each reading assignment is worth 2 point when two papers are included, or 1 point when only one paper is included.
 In other words:
-▪ If the question set was designed for two research papers, then your combined answers will be worth two points.
+    - If the question set was designed for two research papers, then your combined answers will be worth two points.
-▪ If the question set was designed for only one research paper, then your answer will be wort one point.
+    - If the question set was designed for only one research paper, then your answer will be wort one point.
-• Course project:
+- Course project:
-o The goal of the course project is to experiment with state-of-the-art multimodal algorithms and computational models. o Students should create teams between 3 to 5 students preferably (special approval will be required for larger teams; no smaller teams will be allowed).
-The size and depth of the project should be adjusted to reflect the size of the team. o Each team is required to create a code repository (github) for their project.
+  - The goal of the course project is to experiment with state-of-the-art multimodal algorithms and computational models.
+  - Students should create teams between 3 to 5 students preferably (special approval will be required for larger teams; no smaller teams will be allowed).
+The size and depth of the project should be adjusted to reflect the size of the team.
+  - Each team is required to create a code repository (github) for their project.
 All project members should be included in this project and should actively use it.
 It is important that all team members participate equally to the project.
 The first project assignment and follow-up reports (midterm and final reports) will need to outline the tasks of each student.
-If any team member has concern in the participation level of other members, they should contact the instructor and/or TA as promptly as possible. o Students have flexibility in the selection of their project topic.
+If any team member has concern in the participation level of other members, they should contact the instructor and/or TA as promptly as possible.
+  - Students have flexibility in the selection of their project topic.
 The project should be directly aligned with the course content and include at the minimum two modalities.
-At the beginning of the semester, the instructor will propose a set of research problems and datasets which can be used for the course projects. o Pre-proposal: We ask students to prepare a pre-proposal early in the semester to them establish their research topic for the course project.
-The pre-proposal will also help with team formation, in the rare eventuality when students are still looking for teammates. o First project assignment: The first project assignment consists of a written report and an oral presentation (which will be performed remotely, with pre-recorded videos).
+At the beginning of the semester, the instructor will propose a set of research problems and datasets which can be used for the course projects.
+  - Pre-proposal: We ask students to prepare a pre-proposal early in the semester to them establish their research topic for the course project.
+The pre-proposal will also help with team formation, in the rare eventuality when students are still looking for teammates.
+  - First project assignment: The first project assignment consists of a written report and an oral presentation (which will be performed remotely, with pre-recorded videos).
 This assignment has two main goals: describe in more details the plan for the course project (aka., “proposal”) and perform some unimodal analyses on the multimodal dataset and problem.
-Feedback will be given by instructors as well as other students from the course. o Midterm project assignment: The midterm project assignment is designed to implement multimodal baseline models and perform some error analysis on these results.
+Feedback will be given by instructors as well as other students from the course.
+  - Midterm project assignment: The midterm project assignment is designed to implement multimodal baseline models and perform some error analysis on these results.
 This assignment also has two components: written report and oral presentation.
 By the submission time for the midterm assignment, students should have already implemented some of the state-of-the-art baseline models for their selected multimodal task and dataset.
-6
-o Final project assignment: Using the same dataset and task selected for the midterm report, the final project assignment is designed to explore new research ideas.
+  - Final project assignment: Using the same dataset and task selected for the midterm report, the final project assignment is designed to explore new research ideas.
 This assignment is not graded based on the quality of the results, but instead on the exploration of new ideas (e.g., better accuracy results will not mean better course